neiltranterralogic/roku_builder/README.md

     $ roku --configure

 This will create the file '~/.roku_config.json' with a default configuration.
 Edit this file to add appropriate values.
+A configuration example with the minimum require fields can be found in this project called 'config.json.min'.
 The following are default configuration options:

 ##### Top Level Configuration